 Upon successful activation, the default redirect is to the URL pattern

-registration_activation_complete; this can be overridden in
+registration_activation_complete; this can be overridden by

 How account data is stored for activation¶

 then sent to the email address of the account, containing a link the

 user must click to activate the account; at that point the

 is_active field is set to

 Activation is handled by generating and storing an activation key in the database, using the following model: